nurulmac11/spring-microservices/README.md

 # Microservices with Spring Cloud Advanced Demo Bank Project

-In this project I'm demonstrating a simple banking application with 3 basic features; deposit, withdraw and transfer.
+In this project I'm demonstrating a simple banking application with 3 basic features; deposit, withdraw.
 Used Spring 6.0.4 and Java 17 for all microservices and I tried to use most up-to-date libraries and avoided deprecated ones.
+To note; I developed this project to learn java, spring and microservices just in 2 weeks.
+So, there is a highly chance of that code has lots of flaws and not in it's best shape.

 ## Getting Started